sonia-kwak/sonia-kwak.github.io/src/pages/vtex-design-system/index.md

 ```
 <!-- ![](./emptystate.png "Example documentation for our EmptyState component.") -->

 I found it was very fun writing these docs.
-It was a exercive of empathy, putting myself on the shoes of lonely devs that could potentially not have designers with them, or even beginner designers learning about our interaction patterns.
+It was a exercise of empathy, putting myself on the shoes of lonely devs that could potentially not have designers with them, or even beginner designers learning about our interaction patterns.
 It was also a philosophical exercise, trying to understand what even basic components such as Buttons or Checkboxes were really made for and expressing it in a concise and accessible language.

 <!-- ```grid|1
 ![](./docs.png)